openstack/kolla/doc/advanced-configuration.rst

 OpenStack Service Configuration in Kolla
 ========================================

-..
-NOTE:: As of now kolla only supports config overrides for ini based configs.
+.. note:: As of now kolla only supports config overrides for ini based configs.
           An operator can change the location where custom config files are read from by editing ``/etc/kolla/globals.yml`` and adding the following line.

 ::

    # The directory to merge custom config files the kolla's config files
    node_custom_config: "/etc/kolla/config"

 Kolla allows the operator to override configuration of services.
 Kolla will look for a file in ``/etc/kolla/config/<< sevice name >>/<< config file >>``.
 This can be done per-project, per-service or per-service-on-specified-host.
 For example to override scheduler_max_attempts in nova scheduler, the operator needs to create ``/etc/kolla/config/nova/nova-scheduler.conf`` with content: